Why do you need dark web monitoring?

 - Undermine customer trust – especially if the leak becomes public.

-The good news: The darknet and the public internet can be monitored in a smart, legal, and discreet way.
-The advanced tools on the market make it possible:
+The good news: The darknet and the public internet can be monitored intelligently, legally, and discreetly.
+The advanced tools on the market allow:

 - Continuous monitoring of email addresses, domains, usernames.